yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

 **Day 2 : Kathgodam to Loharjung:**

 We reached Kathgodam railway station and waited for other fellow trekkers to join the party.
-At 7.00 am our Cabs started a 10-hour long journey to Loharjung.
+At 7.00 am our cabs started a 10-hour long journey to Loharjung.
 Our driver was an extrovert and jolly fellow who went by the name of Mishraji.
 After crossing Bhimtal and Bhowali we stopped at a cafe for breakfast.
 Crossing Garampani and Almora somewhere after Kausani we parked for lunch.
 Here, Kumaoni dishes like bhatt ke dubke and dal were mouth watering (Well !! at least for me).
 The hotel provided the splendid views of the Garhwal and Kumaon Himalayas, but in the afternoon's mist and smog nothing was visible.
 A few of us took a stroll in the tea gardens at the hills on the other side of the road.
 Again we continued our journey and after a few hours stopped at a small brook.
 Esctacy felt in the veins as we dipped our feets in the cold water of the brook.
 The journey continued after we took selfies and photographs.
 The condition of the roads became worse as we moved from Kumaon to Garhwal.
 As Garhwal lies in higher mountains, it is more prone to landslides and other conditions which make the roads more tattered - explained Mishraji .
 As we crossed Gwaldam, Mishraji told us many stories about the myth associated with the villages.
 He showed us the tree which has five different species of trees and the meadow where no rice or wheat can grow after being cursed by Goddess Nanda.
 He told us the route we are following is the same for going to Badrinath and Rajjat yatra which is held once in every 12 years.

 <img src="http://i.imgur.com/gMJUh99.jpg" alt="View from the Breakfast Cafe">